-It’s always been true that July 4th is one of the most lucrative holidays for drivers, but this is even more true in 2021.
-The holiday falls during the weekend, plus we’ve all been locked inside for a year or more.
-People want to get out and have some fun!
+It’s always been true that July 4th is one of the most lucrative holidays for drivers, but this is even more true in 2022.
+This year, many 4th of July events will take place all weekend long, making this an extended holiday until Monday.
 How can you maximize your time on the road this July 4th and make more?
 RSG contributor Tyler Philbrook shares his top tips.

 My very first night driving on July 4th was horrible.

 Living near the beach I knew everyone would be there, so it made a lot of sense to me to go there and get rides.
 The issue is I picked a beach that has one way in and one way out and spent hours in traffic.
 Passengers would cancel requests because I was taking so long to get to them, and I didn’t know what to do because I was stuck in traffic.

 Worried about the cost of gas?
 Save money with Upside, which gives you cash back at the pump!

 I wish I had spent time to think about and plan out how I would work, where I would drive, and what time I would do so.

 Since then, when I do drive on holidays that’s exactly what I do, and they have been some of the most profitable days I’ve ever driven.

 With July 4th coming up, how can you make the most possible?
 Let’s find out.